ropensci/osmdata/cran-comments.md

-# CRAN notes for osmdata_0.1.7 submission
+# CRAN notes for osmdata_0.1.8 submission

+This submission fixes some check failures on previous version.
+These were due to external calls in vignettes which have now been switched off, and so will no longer fail.

 ## Test environments